tymonaghan/tylermonaghan-dot-dev/README.md

-This repo hosts my portfolio site via Github pages at portfolio.tylermonaghan.com.
+This repo hosts my personal site at www.tylermonaghan.dev

-Built with GitHub pages using Tactile theme.
+Built with GitHub pages